 ABOUT THE FAIR

-Galerie Ron Mandos proudly presents COUNTERPICTURING a solo show by Ivan Grubanov (SRB, 1976), who represented Serbia at the 56th Venice Biennial.
+Galerie Ron Mandos proudly presents the solo show COUNTERPICTURING by Ivan Grubanov (SRB, 1976), who represented Serbia at the 56th Venice Biennial.
 Being born in a country with a turbulent history, Grubanov deals with the past as a cultural and political dimension, which he revisits and relates to current situations.
-For COUNTERPICTURING the artist created a site-specific installation dealing with the complexity of the political body taking control over reality.
+For COUNTERPICTURING the artist created a site-specific installation dealing with the complexity of the body taking control over reality.
+Relived

 Ivan Grubanov received his education at the Belgrade Academy of Fine Arts, followed by programs and residencies at the Rijksakademie van beeldende kunsten (Amsterdam), Delfina Foundation (London), Casa de Velazquez (Madrid) and the Université Catholique de Louvain.
 Recent solo shows include the National Museum of Contemporary Art (Athens), Laboratorio 987 at MUSAC (León) and the Gallery of the Belgrade Cultural Centre.
 Recent group exhibitions include the Museum of Contemporary Art (Krakow), Witte de With (Rotterdam) and the 10th Istanbul Biennial.